Generalized Optimal AMG Convergence Theory for Nonsymmetric and Indefinite Problems: Numerical examples

-where $\alpha$ is the diffusion constant and $\mathbf{b}(x,y)$ is the advection.
-For this problem we consider $\mathbf{b}(x,y) = [ \sqrt{2/3},\, \sqrt{1/3} ]$.
-The discretization is first-order upwind discontinuous Galerkin (DG) for advection and the interior-penalty method for the DG discretization of diffusion.
-Using PyMFEM \cite{mfem,pymfem}, examples 1 (diffusion) and 9 (advection) were used to generate the discretization.
-We arbitrarily choose the diffusion constant $\alpha=0.1$ so that we have an advection-diffusion mixed problem.
+where $\alpha$ is the diffusion constant and $\mathbf{b}(x,y)$ is the advection direction.
+For this problem, we consider constant non-grid aligned advection $\mathbf{b}(x,y) = [ \sqrt{2/3},\, \sqrt{1/3} ]$.
+The discretization is first-order upwind discontinuous Galerkin (DG) \cite{DGbook} for advection and the interior-penalty method \cite{arnold1982interior} for the DG discretization of diffusion.
+PyMFEM \cite{mfem,pymfem} examples 1 (diffusion) and 9 (advection) were used to generate the discretization.
+We consider the diffusion coefficients $\alpha=10^{-5}$ and $\alpha=10$, representing both advection- and diffusion-dominated problems, respectively, to demonstrate that theory holds for both types of problems.

-For this example, our finding is that the discretization matrix here is nonsymmetric but it consists of positive eigenvalues (so positive definite).
-The corresponding $2 \times 2$ block matrix is symmetric but not positive definite.
-The sparsity pattern of the $2 \times 2$ block matrix is shown in figure \ref{fig:sparsity}.
-Note that the symmetrized block smoother $\widetilde{M}$ has the same properties i.e. symmetric but not positive definite.
+For this example, the discretization matrix $A$ here is nonsymmetric but is definite in a field-of-values sense, with eigenvalues that have nonnegative real part.
+The sparsity pattern of the nonsymmetric operator $A$ is shown in Figure \ref{fig:adv_diff_1}.